One taste of this savory love dip recipe from Texas and you will know how it got it’s name! A creamy tomato dip full of flavor.

 - Soften the cream cheese: Don’t forget this step so that your dip will be creamy.

-- Chill: Tomato dip is better once it sits for a bit in the fridge.
+- Chill: Love dip is better once it sits for a bit in the fridge.

 It does have a little kick from the cayenne pepper.
 You can leave out the red pepper if you prefer or adjust it to your liking.